w3tecch/express-graphql-typescript-boilerplate/README.md

  |
  |-- typings_custom/                            * our local type definitions
  |
+ |-- config.ts                                  * has our configuration for our different environments
+ |-- knexfile.ts                                * this has our database configuration from the config.ts
  |-- gulpfile.js                                * entry point for our gulp tasks
  |-- nodemon.json                               * nodemon setup, so that it uses typescript and runs tslint
  |-- package.json                               * what npm uses to manage it's dependencies